Final Upgrade on Steam - User reviews, Price & Information

 Help humanity to spread throughout the cosmos by exploring new worlds, building space factories and setting up trade routes.
 Research advanced technologies to increase efficiency and unlock new paths of development.
 Fight off other artificial intelligences in your goal to reach the Final Upgrade!

-Final Upgrade is a time management, wargame and real time tactics game developed and published by TaosX.
+Final Upgrade is a automation, space and base-building game developed and published by TaosX.

 Released on December 06th 2022 is available only on Windows in 7 languages: English, Russian, French, German, Spanish - Spain, Portuguese - Brazil and Simplified Chinese.